android2221/resume/src/Resume.md

 LinkedIn: linkedin.com/in/andyhablewitz/
 Location: Denver, CO

-## **Personal Statement**
+## **Professional Summary**

-I am a full stack software engineer with experience working on distributed, scalable, and enterprise-grade systems.
-I look for opportunities that allow me to solve challenging problems while learning fresh skills and working with talented people.
-I enjoy modernizing legacy processes and improving operations by leveraging microservice architecture and container orchestration.
+Software engineer with 5+ years of professional experience delivering enterprise-grade, scalable, and sensible solutions to complex business problems.
+Highly motivated, curious, and always interested in rectifying challenges.
+Seeking an opportunity to use my knack for problem solving to create successes for the teams at Microsoft.

 ## **Current Skills**